Hussein al Abri: Education and career

 Hussein al-Abri was born in the state of Hamra in Oman.
 He began writing stories while he was at the university and publishing some articles and short stories in local and daily newspapers.
 In 2000, he published his first novel Diazepam.

 In his writings, Abri discusses social and political issues.
 In 2005, his second novel Tingling was banned for a while since he touched upon the Omani security services.
 Whereas, his third novel Ship of Fools which was published in 2015, tells about mentally ill patients and the obstacles the doctor faces in a hospital that does not care about public health.

-Al Abri also translated into Arabic a philosophy book entitled What Does It All Mean? by Thomas Nigel.
+Al Abri also translated into Arabic a philosophy book entitled What Does It All Mean? by Thomas Nagel.
 Later, he translated another book, with the contribution of Hamad Sinan Al-Ghaithi, entitled Neanderthal Man: In Search of Lost Genomes by Svante Paabo.
 In 2009, al Abri won the Hay Festival Beirut 39.